-My oldest daughter rode out with her Dad this morning, and helped gather the cows and their babies into the trap.
-Then they separated the heifer calves and their mama’s into one pasture, while the bull calves and their mama’s went to different pasture.
+My oldest daughter rode out with her Dad this morning, and helped gather the cows and their babies into the pen, also known as a 'trap'.
+Then they separated the heifer calves and their mama's into one pasture, while the bull calves and their mama's went to different pasture.

 Meanwhile, I was back at the house, making lunch for everyone.
 With my right-hand helper gone, I called on my son to help me entertain the baby, wash dishes and vacuum.
 He decided that next time they work cattle, he wants to go with dad! 🙂

-After lunch, I drove out to the pasture where they were working on the second bunch of pairs, and snapped some quick photos.
+After lunch, I drove out to the pasture where they were working on the second bunch of cattle, and quickly snapped some photos.
 It was a beautiful day!
-And by beautiful – I mean beautiful for March in Wyoming!
-Windy and about 40 degrees, but the sun was shining! 🙂
+And by beautiful - I mean beautiful for March in Wyoming.
+Very windy and about 40 degrees, but the sun was shining.

 Saw your piece in Working Ranch Magazine.